 How does the schedule of the Health Equity & Disparities track differ from that of the traditional categorical residents?

-- will be able to select from a variety of unique community-based elective experiences tailored to your interests.
+• will be able to select from a variety of unique community-based elective experiences tailored to their interests.

 Residents in the Health Equity and Disparities track who are interested in research will be paired with research mentors from the Kaiser Division of Research Health Care Disparities branch.